Be a good foreshore neighbour

 Vegetation damage framed by dying vegetation

-Naturally vegetated coast, lake and river foreshores are a green backdrop to our neighbourhoods and provide wildlife habitat and ccontributes to community resilience to the immediate and long-term impacts of climate change.
-Being a good foreshore neighbour can help keep our public natural areas in good condition now and for future generations.
+Naturally vegetated coast, lake and river foreshores makes a green backdrop to our neighbourhoods, provide wildlife habitat and contributes to community resilience to the immediate and long-term impacts of climate change.
+Being a good foreshore neighbour

 How can I help?